-(Open educa-duo-Mother's Day) Print and laminate for durable, eco-friendly use.
-Children must draw a line to join the two items which go together.
+(Open educa-duo-Mother’s Day) Print and laminate for durable, eco-friendly use.
+Children must draw a line to connect the two items which go together.

 (Open educ-trace-Mother’s Day) Print for each child.
 Children must trace the lines using the correct colors.
 When they reach the end of each line, they may also color the object with the corresponding color.

 Mother’s Day Mandalas

 (Open mandalas-Mother’s Day) Print for each child.
 Children color the mandala designs.

 (Open educ-differences-Mother’s Day) Print and laminate for durable, eco-friendly use.
 Children must identify the differences between the two illustrations and circle them with a dry-erase marker.

 (Open educ-shadows-Mother’s Day) Print and laminate for durable, eco-friendly use.
 Children must draw a line to the shadow which corresponds to each illustration using a dry-erase marker.

 (Open educ-math-Mother’s Day) Print and laminate for durable, eco-friendly use.
 Children must count the objects in each rectangle and circle the corresponding number.